hyling/kean.github.io/_posts/2017-06-06-rxtesting.markdown

 uuid: cdddbe85-b27a-4ba3-8336-340919e3cf04
 ---

-One of my favorite features of RxSwift is a testing infrastructure built around it, RxTest.
+One of my favorite features of RxSwift is its testing infrastructure, RxTest.
 And it's an undersold one too, it's barely mentioned on a [Why](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Why.md) RxSwift page.
 Let's take at look at it on a real world example - paging in a scroll view.

 > Requirements: Xcode 8.3, Swift 3.1, RxSwift 3.5

 # Paging

-One of the main component responsible for paging in our app is `PagingScrollViewModel` which is defined like this:
+One of the main components responsible for paging in our app is `PagingScrollViewModel` which is defined like this:

 ```swift
 final class PagingScrollViewModel<Page> {